 The CV30 camera does not allow for auto-focus to be turned off in the OSD.
-Some conferencing applications may offer the option to turn this feature off, however.
+However, some conferencing applications may offer the option to turn this feature off.

 The AF Sensitivity can be set to Low, Medium and High.
 When Medium or High are selected the CV30 camera will be more active with adjustments to the focus.
 Low is the default setting.

 The CV30 camera provides four options for the area that auto-focus is responding to.
 Middle Area is the default setting.

 - All - Auto-focus responds to the entire FOV

 - Bottom Half - Auto-focus responds to the bottom half of the FOV

 - Middle Area - Auto-focus responds to the middle of the FOV